 U.S. appeals court rules Trump policy improperly denied protection to walruses

-ANCHORAGE, Alaska, June 3 (Reuters) - A U.S. federal appeals court ruled on Thursday that the Trump administration improperly denied Endangered Species Act protections to Pacific walruses, animals reliant on dwindling Arctic sea ice.
+ANCHORAGE, Alaska, June 3 (Reuters) - A U.S. federal appeals court ruled on Thursday that the Trump administration improperly denied federal wildlife protections to Pacific walruses, animals reliant on dwindling Arctic sea ice.

+The U.S. Fish and Wildlife Service under the Obama administration concluded in 2011 that designation of "threatened" under the Endangered Species Act was warranted for walruses, and the marine mammal was put in line for formal listing.

+But the agency reversed itself in 2017 under then-Interior Secretary Ryan Zinke, determining that a listing and protections that come with it were not called for.

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))